opticsfoundry/OpticsFoundry_ControlLight/README.md

 &nbsp;

-## Use with Linux
+## Use with Linux and Windows

-It would not require much work to adapt this API to Linux.
-If you need this, please tell us and we can accelerate Linux support.
+ControlLight works with Linux and Windows, thanks to Jérôme Lodewyck rendering the code portable.

 &nbsp;